 Parallel trade is the import (and export) of genuine goods protected by intellectual property ("IP") rights, and occurs where the IP rights are said to have been 'exhausted' – where the goods are put on the relevant market by, or with the consent of, the IP-right owner.

-Currently, the European Union ("EU") implements a system of regional exhaustion, known as 'Fortress Europe', to help facilitate the free movement of goods.
+The European Union ("EU") implements a system of regional exhaustion, known as 'Fortress Europe', to help facilitate the free movement of goods.
 Therefore, once the IP owner has, or has authorised a third party to, put a product on the market anywhere in the European Economic Area ("EEA"), the IP owner cannot assert its national rights in any one of the relevant countries in order to prevent those goods from being imported and/or resold in other parts of the EEA.

 Anyone wishing to import genuine IP-protected goods into a country within the EEA must prove that the IP owner has, expressly or by inference, consented to those goods being placed on the market in the EEA.
 This system provides an effective mechanism under which: